HAPPYSACKS/ChessJS/README.md

 - The goal is to use your pieces to attack your opponent's king, while also protecting your own king from attack.
 - Each type of piece has its own way of moving on the 8x8 board.
 - Players capture opponent's pieces by moving one of their pieces into a square occupied by an opponent's piece.
-- The game continues until one player's king is checkmated, one player resigns, or the game ends in a draw (e.g., stalemate, threefold repetition, fifty-move rule without a pawn move or capture).
+- The game continues until one player's king is checkmated, one player resigns, or the game ends in a draw (e.g., stalemate).

+## Game States in Chess

+### Check

+"Check" is a situation where the current player's king is under direct threat of capture on the next opponent's move.
+When a player's king is in check, they must make a move to get out of check.
+This can be accomplished by:

+1. Moving the king to a safe square.
+2. Capturing the threatening piece.
+3. Blocking the path of the threatening piece (if applicable, e.g., in case of a threat from a rook, bishop, or queen).

+**Note**: A player cannot make a move that places or leaves their own king in check.

+### Checkmate

+"Checkmate" occurs when a player's king is in check and there is no legal move they can make to get the king out of check.
+In this situation, the game ends immediately, and the player whose king is checkmated loses.
+The objective of chess is to checkmate the opponent's king.

+### Stalemate

+A "stalemate" occurs when it is a player's turn to move, but they have no legal moves available, and their king is not in check.
+Unlike checkmate, where the player in check loses, a stalemate results in the game ending in a draw.
+This means that neither player wins or loses.
+Stalemates can occur in various board situations and are sometimes used as a defensive strategy when a player is at a disadvantage but can force a position where the opponent has no legal moves.